Khabibulix/Mono-Python/2023/BookWorm/README.md

 ### 08/06/2023

-Deletion function is now functionnal and a little more secure with error handling.
+Deletion function is now functional and a little more secure with error handling.
 The next step is to continue with the searching function.
 I want to make my all code POO friendly.
 The more simple it is, the less time i will spent on maintenance.

+### 09/06/2023

+All my app is now working and have all CRUD options, including update that i added today.
+The next step is to make it working while using the POO before making it into a GUI.
+I have a Library class, where we can add, update, delete or search, each Library will have an owner later on.
+This will make me gain some time.